 For instance if you eat foods full of saturated fat, like red meat or high-dairy foods, these can boost your cholesterol levels more than the dietary cholesterol found in eggs.

+So add an egg to your meal before the next time you donate blood to boost your iron levels!
 Here’s a list of other foods high in iron that you can add to your diet.